1. Blog

 If you’re flying from the United States, to the US, or on multi-leg international routes

-Our pricing is simpler for US customers
+• Simple, flat pricing for US customers

 Our verdict